-We provide outside learning opportunities for schools and afterschool.
-We incorporate visual, auditory, and kinesthetic learning experiences into all our programming.
+We provide outside learning opportunities for schools and after school that incorporate visual, auditory, and kinesthetic processes.
 Kids participate in hands-on learning and research, teaching them critical thinking skills.
 Our programs include:

 Our youth programs engage kids by using Wallowa County's varied landscape as our ‘living’ classroom.
 When kids actually walk the land as they learn about it, it plants the seed of stewardship.
 Our goals are: